 – By Lawrence Wharerau (Kaiwhakataki: Programme Coordinator, Māori, Ngā Taonga Sound & Vision)

-Some years ago (as in over 15 years ago), I was going through the film collection at The Film Archive (as Ngā Taonga Sound & Vision was then known), when I came across an amateur film called Ahipara Women’s Fire Brigade, circa 1955, which piqued my interest.
-I had never heard of this brigade and initial enquiries gave little evidence about what they were about nor who these women were.
-At the time I was curating for a ten marae screening tour of Northland for the project Te Hokinga Mai o Ngā Taonga Whitiāhua ki Ngāpuhi.
+Some years ago (as in over 15 years ago), I was going through the film collection at The Film Archive (as Ngā Taonga Sound & Vision was then known), when I came across an amateur film called Ahipara Women’s Fire Brigade, circa 1965, which piqued my interest.
+I had never heard of this brigade and initial enquiries gave little evidence about what they did, nor who these women were.
+At the time I was curating for a ten-marae screening tour of Northland for the project Te Hokinga Mai o Ngā Taonga Whitiāhua ki Ngāpuhi.

 The seven-minute film starts with a wide shot overlooking Ahipara from the top of Whangatauatia Mountain, which dominates the environs to the south of the seaside village and is the gateway to the Ahipara gumfields.
-Then it shows several of the brigade members going about normal domestic duties: hanging washing, ironing, gardening, and the like.
-Cut to a rubbish pile on fire, a call is made to the local fire station, the klaxon fire alarm is activated, and then it’s all on.
+Then it shows several of the brigade members going about normal domestic duties: hanging washing, ironing and gardening.
+Cut to a rubbish pile on fire!
+A call is made to the local fire station, the klaxon fire alarm is activated, and then it’s all on.
 It’s down tools and aprons and a mad rush to ready the fire tenders, a Land Rover with trailer and a flat-bed truck, packing the required equipment, and heading off to the incident.
 Hoses are run out and the fire is attended to with a crowd looking on.

-I have shown the film several times in and around Northland over the intevening years, always with the hope that someone might know someone in the film and we could start putting names to the faces of some of the women in the brigade.
-Early this year we received an online enquiry about the film from someone wishing to know if their grandmother, who had recently passed away, was identifiable in the film.
+I have shown the film several times in and around Northland following that initial tour, always with the hope that someone might know someone in the film and we could start putting names to the faces of some of the women in the brigade.
+Early in 2017 we received an online enquiry about the film from someone wishing to know if their grandmother, who had recently passed away, was identifiable in the film.
 This sparked my interest in the item all over again.

 Gleaning information found in both references, followed by a phone call to Ahipara, we discovered that one of the training officers for the brigade was still alive and living in Ahipara.
 Now the confirmations of names to faces began to heat up.